Publicidad programática

 Real-time bidding (RTB) and private marketplace deals (PMP) are both methods used in programmatic advertising.

-RTB is an auction-based system that allows for multiple advertisers to bid on ad inventory in real time and is commonly used for open exchanges, while PMPs are private auctions between a select group of advertisers and a publisher for premium ad inventory.
+RTB is an auction-based system that allows multiple advertisers to bid on ad inventory in real time and is commonly used for open exchanges.
+At the same time, PMPs are private auctions between a select group of advertisers and a publisher for premium ad inventory.

 6. Is programmatic direct the same as RTB?

-No, programmatic direct isn’t the same as RTB, although both are parts of programmatic advertising.
-Programmatic direct involves a direct negotiation between buyer and seller for reserved ad inventory, while RTB involves an open auction where advertisers bid on impressions in real-time and no inventory is guaranteed.
+Programmatic direct isn’t the same as RTB, although both are part of programmatic advertising.
+Programmatic direct involves negotiating between buyer and seller for reserved ad inventory.
+In contrast, RTB involves an open auction where advertisers bid on impressions in real-time, and no inventory is guaranteed.

 Alise is a content marketing manager at Setupad.
 She’s passionate about content and helping publishers scale their businesses through powerful digital marketing strategies.
 In her free time, she expands her knowledge of tech.